sakurayamaki/Generating-makeup-image-with-BeautyGAN-using-web-camra/source_code/README.md

 #### Setup:
 1. Download or clone source code from github.
 2. Run `pip install -r requirements.txt` in directry named "source_code"
-3. Run:`python main.py` in same directry.
+3. Run `python main.py` in same directry.
 4. Then you get some question as follow.
 Please answer it following instruction.

 ### Makeup stype